fhightower/django-dropzone/README.rst

 **See the example project for more detail.
-I've not got around to writing this more thoroughly yet**
+I've not got around to writing this more thoroughly yet.**

 Notes